ppi-ag/kibana-heatmap/README.md

 ```

+## Requirements

-The heatmap pabel expects that your documents have a attribut which identifies in which time-slice the the document belongs.
+The heatmap panel expects that your documents have a attribut which identifies in which time-slice the document belongs.
 This time-slice attribut should like this:

 1-Mo:23-24

-So the format ist: [weekdayAsNumber]-[weekdayAsString]:[hourstart]-[hourend]
+So the geberal format is: [weekdayAsNumber]-[weekdayAsString]:[hourstart]-[hourend]

 ## Development

 Kibana uses jQuery flot for the plotting of the diagramms.
-So we implemented a flot heatmap plugin first.
-This Plugin is used to render the 2D view of the heatmap.
+So we implemented at first a flot heatmap plugin which is used to render the 2D view of the heatmap.
-The flot plugin renders the legend in the canvas and not as html as the other flot plugins.
-Because of this we currently support only the light theme or you switch one constant in the jquery.heatmap.js file.
+At moment our heatmap flot plugin renders the legend in the canvas itself and not as html as the other flot plugins.
+Because of this we currently do not support Kibana themes swichtes.
+The color of the legend texts are defined in ```options.series.heatmap.fontColor``` in the ```jquery.flot.heatmap.js```

+For the rendering of the 3D view we use [THREE.js](http://threejs.org/).

-We are looking forward to further develop the Heatmap and implement the legend as HTML.
-But your help is appreciated!
+We are looking forward to further develop the panel and to improve the code quality.
+The current version is very rudimentary.

-### Features in v1.0:
- - 2D & 3D view
- - legend & tooltips in 2D view
- - dreh und zoombare 3D Ansicht
- - Color Interpolation Algorithmus zum erzeugen des klassichen Heatmap Farbschemas
- - default Color Schema + 2 weitere

-### TODOs
-- support of aggregate functions like (min, max, mean etc. )
-- improve 3D view (tooltips, legend, etc.)
-- support for the different themes
+Your help is very appreciated!